GEOS-ESM/SMT-Nebulae/benchmarker/README.md

 ## Run scripts

 Entry points for running benchmarks are `run_[component].sh` scripts.
 Use them to run a specific component.
 They can also be used together with vtune (see below).
+Run script can source a local environment.
+All run scripts check for a file `.local.env` and source it if found.
+You can copy `0_local.env` as a starting point.

 ## Intel VTune